tamimhasan19702/TamTheme/README.md

 The University Website Management Theme is released under the MIT License.
 You are free to use, modify, and distribute the theme in both personal and commercial projects.
 </p>

-Credits
-WordPress
-Bootstrap
-Font Awesome
-Please note that this is just a template and you should customize it according to the specific details of your theme.